CEG-ICRISAT/NGS-QCbox/README.md

 Insert sizes need to be included in a formatted text file called ‘samples.txt’.

 ## ASSUMPTIONS
--The input fastq files are gzip compressed format (*.fastq.gz).
+- The samples to be analyzed are in a folder  - this is "data path" option in the menu
--The samples to be analyzed are in a folder  - this is data path -The quality range is assumed to be in phred+33 format.
+- The quality range is assumed to be in phred+33 format.

-## DATASETS USED FOR TESTING
+## (#DATASETS-USED-FOR-TESTING)
 The simulated paired end read datasets used for testing this software are the following public web-links

 http://de.iplantcollaborative.org/dl/d/B1B7C2BB-0252-4B96-AA3C-2F28DA42A277/A_R1.fastq.gz